Naan Berenji | Eggless Persian Rice Flour Cookies

 Process shots to show how to shape and bake the rice flour cookies

 • Let Naan Berenji cool in the pan for 5 minutes and then carefully transfer it to a cooling rack.
-Store in airtight container when completely cooled.
+Store in an airtight container when completely cooled.

 Persian Rice Flour Cookies in a plate with coffee in the background